python-ellar/ellar/docs/overview/exception_handling.md

 ## **Exception Handlers**
-Exception Handlers are classes or functions that handles what response that is returned to the client for specific exception types.
+Exception Handlers are classes or functions that handle what response that is returned to the client for specific exception types.

 Here is an example of an ExceptionHandler that handles `HTTPException` in the application: